 The double whammy is that when we’re tired and not fueled properly, we’re also typically too low energy to even think about exercising, which can be the ultimate mood booster, not to mention health regulators.
 Are you getting the vicious cycle?
 We’re all in it some way or another.

-While it’s still your responsibility to carve out the right window of time for a good night’s sleep, you can now give CBD the responsibility of helping you improve the quality of your sleep.
+While it’s still your responsibility to carve out the right window of time for a good night’s sleep, you can now give hemp extract the responsibility of helping you improve the quality of your sleep.

 How we fall asleep, stay asleep, wake up and remain awake is part of an internal biological process regulated by our circadian rhythms and the endocannabinoid system.
 Driven by a variety of neurochemicals and molecular pathways, the sleep-wake cycle is highly complex.